- Machine learning in pricing models

-Traditional approaches to pricing rely on human-centric decisions which are not only vulnerable to mistake but are also limited in the scope of factors managers can consider at once.
-The illustration below gives a glance at the fundamental difference between ML-driven pricing and human-centric one.
+Traditional approaches to pricing rely on 100% human-powered decisions.
+The illustration below gives a glance at the fundamental difference between human-supervised ML-driven pricing and 100% human-powered one.

 Machine learning can utilize complex algorithms in order to consider a myriad of factors and come up with the right prices for thousands of products near-instantly.
 ML-based pricing models can detect patterns within the data it is given, which allows it to price items based on factors that the retailer may not have even been aware of.

 New information can always be added to further refine the estimates ML pricing models give as time goes by.
-Essentially, this means that not only are ML models more accurate than traditional pricing methods to begin with, but they also continue to become even more accurate as the retailer uses them over time.
+Essentially, this means that not only are ML models more accurate than traditional pricing methods to begin with, but they also continue to become even more accurate as retail teams use them over time.

 Price Optimization and Prediction Models

 Machine learning can go a step beyond accurate pricing models for retailers as well.
 When it is applied to price optimization, ML-based algorithms can also be used to accurately predict how customers will react to certain prices and forecast demand for a given product.
 Price optimization using machine learning considers all of this information, and comes up with the right price suggestions for pricing thousands of products considering the retailer’s main goal (increasing sales, increasing margins, etc.) to make the pricing decisions of pricing managers more profitable.